konsumer/lovesongs/README.md

 * load/save at very least mod (but XM/IT/S3M will be needed for more tracks and other features)

-# stage 2
+### stage 2

 This is where I start to expand on what original xm/s3m/it format can do, and expand beyond what my lil gameboy thing needs.
 I might not do all of these, just some ideas.

 * as many tracks as you like (with scrolling in editor)
 * as many notes in pattern as you like  (with scrolling in editor)
-* renoise-like extended effects (ladspa/lv2)
-* midi learn & in/out support
-* midi recording & live-play
 * mouse/extended-keyboard support, in a special mode (make it more like a classic tracker, if you have peripherals & turn on that mode)
 * higher-resolution support
 * multi-player: several people with joysticks can control different parts (for exmaple set one as "editor" and others as jammers on different instruments)
 * split-screen multiplayer: many players can use a portion of the screen with their own controllers
+* plugins!

+#### plugin ideas

+* scales for inputting patterns
+* generative/arpeggiator sequencing screen (fill currenbt track with notes form persion scale, spaced by 2 notes)
+* pre-made beat patterns to quickly add a beat
+* midi learn & in/out support
+* midi recording & live-play
+* renoise-like extended effects (ladspa/lv2)